Bob-Wright/HACK-STACK-runs-LAMH-on-Windows10/README.md

 The plan is to update and upgrade this setup as we use it.
 Stay tuned for future developments.
 C&C are welcomed and suggestions for additions and improvements are cheerfully solicited.

 This link will show a youTube video overview of the tutorial: https://youtu.be/3JloPuV67MQ

+There is now an additional tutorial segment to set up some folders, files, and users that take advantage of the stack, as well as adding anFTP server.